-Lincoln International LLC ("Lincoln") is pleased to release the quarterly Lincoln Senior Debt Index (LSDI).
-The LSDI represents years of research and analysis of data and was developed by professionals from Lincoln's Valuations & Opinions Group (VOG) in collaboration with Professor Pietro Veronesi of The University of Chicago Booth School of Business.
-"Continuing strong competition, strong earnings performance and record low defaults resulted in the spread of second lien loans declining to levels experienced pre-COVID-19 as investors continue to seek yield.", said Professor Veronesi.
+Lincoln International is pleased to release the Q3 2021 Lincoln Senior Debt Index (LSDI).
+The LSDI represents years of research and analysis of data and was developed by professionals from Lincoln's Valuations & Opinions Group (VOG) in collaboration with Professor Pietro Veronesi, the Chicago Board of Trade Professor of Finance at The University of Chicago, Booth School of Business.
+"Competition in the direct lending market has continued to increase as the supply of capital has increased, exemplified by the Lincoln Senior Debt Index's yield of 7.8%, the lowest in the index's history.
+Despite this yield compression investors still see a strong return in the direct lending market relative to the broadly syndicated loan market, with the yield differential increasing to 4.8% in the third quarter of 2021 compared to 4.4% in the preceding quarter." said Professor Verones.